/Compact modelling and calibration for imec's InP HBT technology

 Supervisor: Bertrand Parvais (VUB)

-For more information or application, please contact Abhitosh Vais (abhitosh.vais@imec.be).
+For more information or application, please contact the supervising scientist Abhitosh Vais (abhitosh.vais@imec.be).

 Who we are